RazmigZolomyan/Chatbot/README.md

 # Chatbot
 A basic personal assistant in a form of chatbot.
+Implemented in Artificial Intelligence Markup language.
 Basic tasks:
   1.Basic human like conversation about different topics.
   2.Flip coin. (one or two)